dfelinto/blender-manual/manual/animation/constraints/transform/copy_location.rst

 Let us animate a solar system with the *Copy Location* constraint and its *Offset* option.
-You can make the owner, called "moon", describe perfect circles centered on the world origin (using e.g. *Location X/Y* sine and cosine F-curves, see :ref:`bpy.types.FModifierFunctionGenerator`).
+You can make the owner, called "moon", describe perfect circles centered on the world origin (using e.g. *Location X/Y* sine and cosine F-Curves, see :ref:`bpy.types.FModifierFunctionGenerator`).
 Then copy the location of a target "earth" with the *Offset* checkbox enabled to model a satellite in a (simplified) orbit around its planet.
 Repeat these steps for more planets circling around its center star "sun".